-Peter Airey BE GradDipAdmin FIEAust CPEng RPEQ, Managing Director of Airey Taylor Consulting – will be presenting three papers to the Australasian Structural Engineering Conference of 2018 (held between 25 September – 28 September 2018 at Adelaide Convention Centre).
-His presentations will be for the topic ‘Forensic Engineering – Lessons from failure or success.’
+Peter Airey BE GradDipAdmin FIEAust CPEng RPEQ, Managing Director of Airey Taylor Consulting – presented three papers to the Australasian Structural Engineering Conference of 2018 (held between 25 September – 28 September 2018 at Adelaide Convention Centre).
+His presentations were for the topic ‘Forensic Engineering – Lessons from failure or success.’

 “Inspection of the failed pipe indicated that the pipe wall has yielded from an average thickness of 31.8mm to 5.2mm before final rupture.
 The yield was equivalent to about 612%.
 Published test data for HDPE indicates that elongation prior to rupture is typically 636%.
 AT the time of failure it was estimated that the ground temperature adjacent to the pipe would have been in the range of 30 – 35° which could have lowered the pressure rating of the pipe by about 10% (from 630 kPa to approximately 580 kPa).”